Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Practical Tips for Switching Litter Boxes

-If you decide to try a stainless steel litter box, a gradual transition can make the change easier for your cat.
+If you decide to try a stainless steel litter box, a gradual transition makes the change easier for your cat.

 Keep the Litter the Same